Act Now to Continue Seeing Avera Providers

 Is cost the only factor in purchasing a health insurance plan?

-No. It’s very important to consider the provider network to maintain your ability to see the provider of your choice.
-Medica is the only insurance company that allows you to go to an Avera provider.
-This includes Avera Medical Group clinics, hospitals or physicians.
+No. It’s very important to consider the provider network to maintain your ability to see the doctor of your choice.

 What does in-network provider mean?